Which are the best AI agents to deploy in a business? Comparison by use case

 Frequent cross-functional uses:

-• support for operational teams
+• assistance to operational teams

 • internal support for business functions

-• onboarding and training support
+• onboarding and training assistance

 • dissemination of internal knowledge